lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 #### PHASE\_1 # {#sec-pre-verif-phase-1}

 During PHASE_1, the SPO at the recipient peer P determines CRED, i.e., the authentication credential associated with the other peer to be used in the ongoing EDHOC session.
-In particular, the SPO performs the following steps.
+In particular, the SPO first checks whether expected EAD items are absent in message_X (see {{sec-message-side-processing}}), and then performs the following steps.

 1. The SPO determines CRED based on ID_CRED_X or on an EAD item included in message_X.